 The transfer agent and registrar for the Series C Preferred Stock is Computershare, Inc.

 Listing

-We intend to apply to list the Series C Preferred Stock on Nasdaq within one calendar year of the Termination Date (as defined in the Articles Supplementary setting forth the terms of the Series C Preferred Stock).
+We intend to apply to list the Series C Preferred Stock on Nasdaq by December 31, 2023.
 There can be no assurance that a listing will be achieved in such timeframe, or at all.

 Series D Preferred Stock